 NodeJS Kafka Producer - Using kafka-node

-Now that we have Kafka and NodeJS ready.
-Lets some data to our Kafka Cluster.
+Now that we have Kafka and NodeJS set up, let’s build a NodeJS application that sends data to Kafka.

 Step 1 - Copy the below script in a file called producer_nodejs.js.